First Nations and Inuit Summer Work Experience Program

 - be gender-balanced

-- outline the activities that support the program's objectives
+- outline the activities to be undertaken and explain how they will meet the program's objectives

-- demonstrate that the project will provide assistance only to eligible participants
+- demonstrate that the activities will provide assistance only to eligible participants

 - provide an estimate of related costs, including those costs shared with partners